apache/druid/docs/development/extensions-core/approximate-histograms.md

 :::caution
  The Approximate Histogram aggregator is deprecated.
-Use [DataSketches Quantiles](../extensions-core/datasketches-quantiles.md) instead, which provides a superior distribution-independent algorithm with formal error guarantees.
+Use [DataSketches Quantiles](../extensions-core/datasketches-quantiles.md) instead as it provides a superior distribution-independent algorithm with formal error guarantees.
 :::

 To use this Apache Druid extension, [include](../../configuration/extensions.md#loading-extensions) `druid-histogram` in the extensions load list.